Free Shipping to the Contiguous United States

 South Dakota is near the northern edge of the barn owl’s range in the central United States.
 Highly susceptible to periods of deep snow, the owls likely expand their range and population in years of mild winters, then get knocked back during harsh winters.

-Sightings during winter months show that, despite the harsh weatheriStock_000020901530Medium, at least some adult barn owls attempt to overwinter in the state.
+Sightings during winter months show that, despite the harsh weather, at least some adult barn owls attempt to overwinter in the state.
 It is likely that most, if not all, fledglings do not stay, but disperse predominantly southward in the fall.

 Crops and Barn Owls in South Dakota